MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 print(response.choices[0].message.content)
 ```

-You can change the model name to any model that you have deployed to the inference service or Azure OpenAI service.
+You can change the model name to any model that you deployed to the inference service or Azure OpenAI service.

 To learn more about using the Azure AI inferencing client, check out the [Azure AI model inferencing reference](/azure/ai-studio/reference/reference-model-inference-api).

 ## Prompt Templates

-The inferencing client supports for creating prompt messages from templates, this allows you to dynamically generate prompts using inputs that are available at runtime.
+The inferencing client supports for creating prompt messages from templates.
+The template allows you to dynamically generate prompts using inputs that are available at runtime.

 To use prompt templates, install the `azure-ai-inferencing` package: